Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Model Generalizations and Extensions

-\paragraph{Nonparametric Models} The approaches above can be extended to more flexible models assuming nuisance parameters are estimated at $\sqrt{n}$ consistent rate.
-Valid inference would follow from \cref{thm:qLearning} and \cref{thm:aLearning} since higher order terms would decay to 0 fast enough.
-In particular, one may employ nonparametric series estimators for functions that satisfy relevant smoothness conditions \citep{gineNickl}.
+The approaches above can be extended to more flexible models assuming nuisance parameters are estimated at $\sqrt{n}$ consistent rate.
+Valid inference would follow from Section \labelcref{thm:qLearning} and \cref{thm:aLearning} since higher order terms would decay to 0 fast enough.
+In particular, one may employ nonparametric series estimators for functions that satisfy smoothness conditions \citep{gineNickl}.